 There are a lot of baskets and trays on the market that will work perfectly for creating a cookbook vignette on your countertop.
 But before you go out and buy something, look around your house.
 Perhaps you have something vintage you can repurpose, like this dish drying rack.Continue to 11 of 11 below.

 Utilize the Blank Space Above the Fridge

-The empty space above the fridge poses a challenge for many of us, especially if our fridge isn't built into a kitchen cabinet.
-This family recreated their existing blank space above the fridge by building their own cookbook shelf.
+The space above the fridge poses a challenge for many of us, especially if our fridge isn't built into a kitchen cabinet.
+This family recreated their existing blank space above the fridge by building their cookbook shelf.
 The very top section functions as a wine rack.